 - 1 cabbage sliced quartered and then sliced thin

 - 2 Tbsp.
 Himalayan Pink Salt or Kosher Salt

 - 1 outer leaf of cabbage cut round the size of the top of a lid

-After ½ hour or so (you can let it sit for hours), massage the cabbage with clean hands, until the juice begins to drip down to the bottom of the bowl (about 5 minutes).
+- After 1/2 hour or so (you can let it sit for hours), massage the cabbage with clean hands.
+Massage until the juice begins to drip down to the bottom of the bowl (about 5 minutes).

-Screw your lid on tightly keep in a cool dark place for t weeks.
+- Screw your lid on tightly keep in a cool dark place for 2-5 weeks.

-When my daughter and son-in-law moved back to Las Vegas after law school to get their first jobs,...
+Eggplant Parmesan When my daughter and son-in-law moved back to Las Vegas after law school to get...

-When I was five months pregnant with our daughter, May of 1981, my husband and I...
+French Onion Soup When I was 5 months pregnant with our daughter, May of 1981, my husband and I...

 Creamy One-Pot Mac N’ Cheese

 Creamy One-Pot Mac N’ Cheese I feel like my favorite and my kids’ favorite Mac N’ Cheese was...